Paraguay expedition: The military challenge

 Shubrick could have blockaded Paraguay, but the rest of his orders may not have been feasible for any naval force of the wooden-warship era.

 Paraguay lay in the heart of South America and had to be approached — and if necessary, fought — through tricky rivers, requiring the skills of a brown-water navy.
 Fulton alone ran aground four times on her ascent to Asunción, once being stuck for four days.
 There were strong currents; the sailing warships, if they could have ascended at all, would have been practically useless.
 The steamships chartered by the expedition were defective (see below); the New York Tribune called them "canal boats" and claimed they were ridiculed everywhere.
+Apart from other defects, they had never been designed as war vessels, and their boilers and engines were exposed and extremely vulnerable to artillery fire.

-It was by no means easy to capture and destroy the Fortress of Humaitá.
+The Fortress of Humaitá was an array of batteries overlooking a tight horseshoe bend in the Paraguay River.
+It barred the way to Asunción.
+It was by no means easy to capture and destroy this fortress.
 "A hard nut to crack", it was afterwards known as the Gibraltar of South America.
 Shubrick himself called it "formidable".
 Its batteries had furnaces for making cannonballs red hot.
-While not an exact parallel, in the subsequent War of the Triple Alliance (1864-1870) it took a combined Brazilian-Argentine force more than two years, incurring major casualties; and, unlike Commodore Shubrick, the allies had ironclad warships and a large siege army with logistical support.
+While not an exact parallel, in the subsequent War of the Triple Alliance (1864–1870) it took a combined Brazilian-Argentine force more than two years, incurring major casualties; and, unlike Commodore Shubrick, the allies had ironclad warships and a large siege army with logistical support.

 For hostile vessels, even the river approach to Humaitá was dangerous.

-Shubrick had only 291 marines and with such a small force land operations were out of the question;
+Shubrick had only 291 marines and with such a small force land operations were out of the question.

-There is no indication in the sources that Buchanan had been apprised of these difficulties.
 One scholarly assessment is that Shubrick's warlike resources were "woefully inadequate" for the job.
 Another is that "it is highly unlikely that López was not aware of the weakness of the United States force".

 As for capturing Asunción, the allies in the War of the Triple Alliance were to do it in January 1869, but they had large armies and incurred very large casualties.
 The Paraguayans fought fanatically, losing (on a cautious estimate) between one fourth and one half of their population.

 If Shubrick had blockaded Paraguay, it would have been financially inconvenient for that country, but not disastrous, because Paraguay was self-sufficient.
-Previously, Paraguay had for years defied dictator Manuel de Rosas of Buenos Aires (1835-1852) when he had tried to do the same.
+Previously, Paraguay had for years defied dictator Manuel de Rosas of Buenos Aires (1835–1852) when he had tried to do the same.

+It appears that by November 1858 it had dawned on President Buchanan and his cabinet that López, if attacked, meant to fight: in which case (according to The New York Times) "it is the settled conviction of the Cabinet that the Expedition will be defeated".